echowings/terraform-provider-vyos-rolling/docs/resources/load_balancing_wan.md

 description: |-
-  ~> This resource is global, having more than one resource of this type is likely to cause configuration drift / conflicts. load-balancing⯯Configure Wide Area Network (WAN) load-balancing
+  ~> This resource is global, having more than one resource of this type is likely to cause configuration drift / conflicts. load-balancing⯯Wide Area Network (WAN) load-balancing
 ---

 # vyos_load_balancing_wan (Resource)